How to Cut Corners and Reduce Holiday Stress!

 Everyone is a little on edge.
 I feel like I’m coming in contact with a lot of stressed-out shoppers and drivers.
 Oh, if you are going to cut me off – maybe don’t do it while you have reindeer ears sticking out of the side windows of your car.
 Santa would not like that crap.

-We at Alpha Mom figured you could use a few ideas to bring down your stress level during the holidays.
+We figured you could use a few ideas to bring down your stress level during the holidays:

 I’m hosting Christmas dinner which is not a great situation for me because I don’t really cook nor do I really like people coming over my house.
 Here’s the thing.
 There are lots of people who love to cook and they might just be coming to your holiday dinner!
 So leave the cooking to the masters, assign easy items like appetizers and desserts for those who don’t love to cook and buy whatever else you need.
 As for my anxiety level with all the people in my house, well, that’s why they invented wine.